Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 Hunters should always verify the latest legal hunting methods and bag limits on the official Illinois Department of Natural Resources website before heading afield.

 Hunters may also hunt on private lands with the explicit permission of the landowner.
-It is essential to secure written permission to avoid trespassing violations.
+Hunting on private land requires the landowner’s permission.

 The Illinois Department of Natural Resources provides detailed maps and tools to help hunters locate public hunting lands.
 These resources are invaluable for planning your hunt and ensuring you are hunting in authorized areas.